 Getting started and progressing in Scottish Dancing

-We offer lessons for Beginners & Improvers on Monday evening from 8pm to 10.15pm at St Paul's Church Hall, Crofton Road, Orpington BR6 8JE.
+We offer lessons for Beginners & Improvers on Monday evening from 8pm to 10.00pm at Crofton Halls, York Rise, Orpington BR6 8PR.
 A friendly and helpful teacher will teach you the steps, formations and dances.
 You can be sure that the more experienced dancers will ask you to dance and help you through it all as it may be quite confusing at first!

 What you will need